-- 31–40: 10.6 million student loan borrowers
+- Ages 31–40: 10.6 million student loan borrowers

 And given that there are roughly 50 million Americans in the 20–40 age range, the odds of at least one spouse having student loan debt is huge: about 50%.

-So, even if you don’t have student loan debt, it’s important that each spouse going into a marriage to know what to do with student loan debt, how it can affect both of their finances, and the implications of the debt on their marriage.
+So, even if you don’t have student loan debt, it’s important for each spouse going into a marriage to know what to do with student loan debt, how it can affect both of their finances, and the implications of the debt on their marriage.

 When Only One Spouse Has Student Loan Debt

 The biggest cause for divorce in the United States is money and finances.
 Student loan debt plays a huge part in that, especially when only one spouse has student loans.
 In this situation, it’s important for each spouse to know and understand the rules of student loan debt.

 First, one spouse isn’t liable for the other spouse’s loans taken out during college.
 For example, if the husband took out Federal student loans to pay for school, his wife isn’t responsible for the debt, even if they are married.

 So, if the spouse with student loans dies, the surviving spouse doesn’t have to pay them back.
 Even if you were married when you took out the loans, only the spouse that took them out is on the hook for them.

 However, no matter how you handle your finances as a married couple (jointly, with separate accounts, etc.), each spouse has to realize that a portion of the income coming in will be going to these loans.
 So, even if only one spouse has loans, the joint income of the marriage will inevitably be going to pay them off.